Swift version: 5.1

 let content = UNMutableNotificationContent() content.title = reminder.title content.threadIdentifier = "F39-C521-A7A"

 The “F39-C521-A7A” part is a free text string – it won’t be shown to users, but it’s what allows iOS to group things together so it should be unique enough that you don’t get message crossover.
-If you were building a messaging app you might use the user’s unique identifier rather than their name, to avoid two messages from different people called Andrew being grouped together.
+If you were building a messaging app you might use the user’s unique identifier for your notification rather than their name, to avoid two messages from different people called Andrew being grouped together.

 If you want to customize this further, you can also set the